iwillwen/Camplus/README.md

-# Camplus - A quickly blog with webjs.
+# Camplus - A quick blog with webjs.

 ## Usage